davidakoontz/Baseball-TDD.Academy/README.md

 ## This code is being TDD.Academy test driven - follow along on https://www.twitch.tv/tddacademy
 ## YouTube Channel: https://www.youtube.com/channel/UCU1U6oPscxzKd_IWAIOm60w/featured

+## Jan 29 Next Show

+NEXT STORY
+* Story: Score a Game (record plays) <priority 2>
+As a parent
+I can score the game
+So that later I can send the game to interested parties
+Value:
+    * could mention our livestream to the game purchaser
+    * Start marketing our App
+    * Credibility of having an App in the App Store
+    * Lean how to submit to the App Store.
+Capabilities Required:  roster of players, concept of teams, Data input concept: [scorer - a role] is presented with a batter (from roster) - they select the At Bat outcome (Picker UI) and Runner (if any) movements.

 ## Jan 23
 Lots of cleaning up.
 Created new files from Game.swift many aux objects.